Skip to content

 Dynamic prompting is a form of progressive disclosure: the agent only sees instructions relevant to the current stage of the conversation.
 This is particularly effective for multi-step flows like reservation creation, where there are 4–6 distinct stages, each with its own rules and actions.

-before_model_callback fires just before the model is called and can return an LlmResponse to preempt the model entirely.
-This is the correct hook for deterministic slot-filling logic — where you want to check whether all required slots are collected and short-circuit the model call when they are.
+before_model_callback fires just before the model is called and can return an LlmResponse to intercept the turn.
+This is the correct hook for deterministic slot-filling logic — where you want to check whether all required slots are collected and trigger the action deterministically.

 def before_model_callback(